-The following table sets out the maximum amount the Company could be obligated to pay in the event that a Named Executive Officer was terminated without cause following a Control Change as of December 31, 2015.
+The following table sets out the maximum amount the Company could be obligated to pay in the event that a NEO was terminated without cause following a Control Change as of December 31, 2016:

-Name Termination Payment Alan J. Stephens President and Chief Executive Officer \$550,000 Damian Towns Chief Financial Officer \$500,000 Marcelo Cortes Vice President of Project Development US\$477,000 Sergio Rivera Vice President of Exploration US\$712,500 Michael Philpot Executive Vice President and Corporate Secretary \$375,000
+Name Termination Payment Alan J. Stephens President and Chief Executive Officer \$550,000 Damian Towns Chief Financial Officer and Corporate Secretary \$500,000

+Name Termination Payment Marcelo Cortes Vice President of Project Development US\$477,000 Sergio Rivera Vice President of Exploration US\$712,500

-The Company would also be obligated to continue the Named Executive Officer's option entitlements for the period set out in the Stock Option Plan pay in the event that a Named Executive Officer was terminated without cause following a Control Change.
+The Company would also be obligated to continue the NEO's option entitlements for the period set out in the Stock Option Plan in the event that a NEO was terminated without cause following a Control Change.

-The following table sets out the maximum amount the Company could be obligated to pay in the event that a Named Executive Officer was terminated without cause as of December 31, 2015 assuming such event was not in connection with a Control Change.
+The following table sets out the maximum amount the Company could be obligated to pay in the event that a NEO was terminated without cause as of December 31, 2016 assuming such event was not in connection with a Control Change.

-Name Termination Payment Alan J. Stephens President and Chief Executive Officer \$110,000 Damian Towns Chief Financial Officer \$100,000 Marcelo Cortes Vice President of Project Development US\$95,000 Sergio Rivera Vice President of Exploration US\$142,500 Michael Philpot Executive Vice President and Corporate Secretary \$75,000
+Name Termination Payment Alan J. Stephens President and Chief Executive Officer \$110,000 Damian Towns Chief Financial Officer and Corporate Secretary \$100,000 Marcelo Cortes Vice President of Project Development US\$95,000 Sergio Rivera Vice President of Exploration US\$142,500

-The Company would also be obligated to continue the Named Executive Officer's option entitlements for the period set out in the Stock Option Plan in the event that a Named Executive Officer was terminated without cause assuming such event was not in connection with a Control Change.
+The Company would also be obligated to continue the NEO's option entitlements for the period set out in the Stock Option Plan in the event that a NEO was terminated without cause assuming such event was not in connection with a Control Change.